cely-tools/Cely/README.md

         // Set the rootViewController of the `celyWindow` object celyWindow.setCurrentViewController(to: destinationVC)

-    // Below here here is where you can create your own animations UIView.animate(withDuration: 0.5, animations: {
+        // Below here is where you can create your own animations UIView.animate(withDuration: 0.5, animations: {
             // Slide login screen to left
             snapshot.transform = CGAffineTransform(translationX: 600.0, y: 0.0)
         }, completion: {
             (value: Bool) in